 Therefore, in April 2021, we began installing WebView2 Runtime on devices running Windows and that have Version 2101 or later of Microsoft 365 Apps installed.

 - WebView2 Runtime doesn’t install Microsoft Edge (full browser) on the device and doesn’t require Microsoft Edge to be installed on the device.

 - When WebView2 Runtime is installed on the device, no change is made to the user’s default browser selection.

 WebView2 Runtime installation

-WebView2 Runtime will be installed starting on April 1, 2021.
+WebView2 Runtime installations began in April 2021.
 Only devices that are running Windows and that have Version 2101 or later of Microsoft 365 Apps installed are affected.
 If WebView2 Runtime is already installed on the device, WebView2 Runtime will be updated to the latest version, if needed.

 After installation, you’ll see an entry for Microsoft Edge WebView2 Runtime under Control Panel > Programs > Programs and Features.

 The installation of WebView2 Runtime is a separate process from the normal updates to Office provided by Click-to-Run.
 The installation won't happen as part of an Office update, but will happen at a different time.
 The timing of this installation isn't configurable by an admin, but usually happens within a few days after installing or updating to Version 2101 or later.